Google Local Guides

 Why would someone use Google Maps Local Guides?

 The Google Maps Local Guides programme enables users to register and post reviews, comments, and images of all the shops, attractions, and landmarks they have visited on Google Maps, which is an application that has already evolved into a social network.
-Users are granted certain permissions as Google Maps Local Guides, including B. Early access to the application’s new features.
+Users are granted certain permissions as Google Maps Local Guides, including early access to the application’s new features.
 As local guides can submit ratings and reviews to businesses’ “Supervision” features, it is a “preferred user” community.
-C

-onsequently, they are able to change ratings, comments, and ratings.
+Consequently, they are able to change ratings, comments, and ratings.
 Local guides can also report incorrect or spam comments if they have their own business listing on Google My Business.
 In addition, people can respond to frequently asked questions about the company so that Google can compare the data and view user-created information in Google Maps business profiles more realistically.
 Additionally, Local Guides have access to a points and badge programme that offers them a variety of perks for their Local Guide profile in addition to a variety of awards.

 Here’s how local guides work.